wp-plugins/woocommerce-pay-to-upload-modification/readme.txt

 Once files are uploaded you can view them from the admin view of the order.
 A meta box is added to the side with links to the files.

 == Changelog ==
+= 2.0.1 =
+ * Made Some technical changes to make the plugin work with latest woocommerce
+ * verrsion.

 = 1.2 =
  * Modified to support the latest version of woocommerce.